 Seabourn's expedition ships will visit Antarctica, the Arctic, and other hard-to-reach global destinations.

-The as-yet-unnamed ships will hold up to 264 passengers each and offer all-suite luxury accommodations, plus they'll carry their own submarines as well as kayaks and motorized Zodiac boats for exploring.
-Built with strengthened hulls and state-of-the-art technology that meet PC6 Polar Class standards, these ultra-luxury ships will comfortably operate in the icy waters of Antarctica and the Arctic and will include a plethora of modern hardware and technology that will extend their global deployment and capabilities.
+The Venture will hold up to 264 passengers each and offer all-suite luxury accommodations, plus they'll carry their own submarines as well as kayaks and motorized Zodiac boats for exploring.
+Built with strengthened hulls that meet PC6 Polar Class standards, these ultra-luxury ships will comfortably operate in the icy waters of Antarctica and the Arctic and will include a plethora of modern hardware and technology that will extend their global deployment and capabilities.

 Silver Moon (2020) & Silver Dawn (2021)